Creatine is one of the most effective natural dietary supplements that are currently available to improve the performance of athletes.

 In theory, this initial loading dose increases the phosphocreatine muscle deposits in a 30% approximately.

-The amount of creatine that is accumulated in the muscles is quite limited, which is why it is advisable to continue with a maintenance phase and a dose of 5 - 10 grams daily, in order to maintain the creatine levels which have been previously established through the loading phase.
+The amount of creatine that is stored in the muscles is quite limited, which is why it is advisable to continue with a maintenance phase and a dose of 5 - 10 grams daily, in order to preserve the creatine levels which have been previously reached in the loading phase.

-However, many athletes and weight-lifting amateurs have experienced the same benefits of creatine supplementation without carrying out the initial phase.
+However, many athletes and weight-lifters have experienced the same benefits of creatine supplementation without doing a loading phase.

 Who can benefit from creatine?

-Creatine can help those athletes who want to make an explosive performance in their sport, and who require a constant supply of phosphocreatine as energy substrate.
-Among these activities we can find Weight-lifting, Athletics, skiing, football, biking, CrossFit, collective sports, contact sports...
+Creatine support those athletes who want to reach an explosive performance and who need a constant supply of phosphocreatine.
+It can be specially useful for the following activities: Weight-lifting, Athletics, skiing, football, biking, CrossFit, collective sports, contact sports...

-Just a week after beginning its consumption, you can start noticing its remarkable effects on the muscle, as well as an increase in strength and sports performance.
+In just a week after taking it for the first time, you can start noticing its remarkable effects on the muscle, as well as an increase in strength and performance.

 Moreover, anyone who trains and who wants to improve their physical capacity and enjoy the benefits of creatine can use it, since it is a safe product.